altalang/karma-ini2js-preprocessor/README.md

 ## How does it work ?

-This preprocessor converts HTML files into JS objects and publishes them in the global `window.__ini__` so that they may be used for tests.
+This preprocessor converts INI files into JS objects and publishes them in the global `window.__ini__` so that they may be used for tests.

 ex: `config.ini`